Hildegard Knef: Personal life

 Knef was married three times and divorced twice.
 Her first marriage was in 1947 to Kurt Hirsch, a U.S. information officer.
 They divorced in 1952.
-The second time she married the actor and record producer David Anthony Palastanga, on 30 June 1962.
-Knef had a daughter with him, Christina Antonia.
-When Knef was 47, she wrote a letter for her five-year-old daughter.
-She wrote what she had learned of beauty, of her grandfather's legacy about anti-human beings, of unconditional love and truth.
-She also wrote that the only mission of humans in this world was to serve in one form or other because she had noticed that those who didn't serve ended up as slaves.
+Her second marriage was to the actor and record producer David Anthony Palastanga, on 30 June 1962, with whom she had a daughter, Christina Antonia, born in 1968.
 When she died, she was still married to her third husband, Paul von Schell.

-Knef died at the age of 76 of a lung infection in Berlin, where she had moved after the German reunification.
+On 1 February 2002, Knef died at the age of 76 of a lung infection in Berlin, where she had moved after German reunification.
 She smoked heavily for most of her life and suffered from emphysema.